turtle0x1/HowToLXD/key_terms.md

 These commands are thinly veild `HTTP` requests, programs like [LXDMosaic](https://github.com/turtle0x1/LxdMosaic) are alternatives to the `lxc` command.

-*Currently no publicly available graphical interface (LxdMosaic included) is as feature complete as the `LXC` tool!*
+*Currently no publicly available graphical interface (LXDMosaic included) is as feature complete as the `LXC` tool!*